Interactive Demo

 Intent

 An inline message has two intents: informative and negative.
-Each intent is used to communicate a specific semantic tone to the user.
+Each communicates a specific tone to the user.

 Icon

-An Icon can be displayed to provide the user with a visual cue and to help those with colour blindness discern the message tone.
+Display an icon as a visual cue and help users with colour blindness discern the message tone.

 Title